 “Rain, rain, go away”… but not yet!
-Help your budding scientist observe one of nature’s most intriguing phenomena.
+Help your budding scientist observe one of nature’s most intriguing phenomena and make rain by recreating the water cycle in a bag.
 This experiment lets young learners explore the water cycle long before they can define the words precipitation, evaporation, and condensation.
 They’ll delight in watching the “clouds” form and “rain” fall in the bag.
 Be sure to connect what they see in the bag with what they see in nature!

 What You Need: